Michael Jackson albums discography

-Jackson's sixth studio album, Thriller (1982), became his first number 1 album on the Billboard Top LPs & Tapes chart.
+Jackson's sixth studio album, Thriller (1982), became his first number 1 album on the Billboard Top LPs & Tape chart.
 Thriller spent a record thirty-seven non-consecutive weeks at number 1, from February 26, 1983, to April 14, 1984.
-Seven singles were released and all reached the Top 10 on the Billboard Hot 100 chart.
-This feat set the record for the most Top 10 singles from an album, with "Beat It" and "Billie Jean" reaching number 1.
+Seven singles were released and all reached the top 10 on the Billboard Hot 100 chart.
+This feat set the record for the most top 10 singles from an album, with "Beat It" and "Billie Jean" reaching number 1.
 It was the best-selling album worldwide in 1983 and was also the first to become the best-selling album in the United States for two years between 1983 and 1984.
 The album broke racial barriers in popular music, enabling Jackson's appearances on MTV and meeting with US President Ronald Reagan at the White House.
 The album set the standard for the music industry with its music videos, and promotion strategies.
 It influenced artists, record labels, producers, marketers, and choreographers.
 Thriller was certified 34× Platinum by the RIAA and remains the best-selling album of all time, with sales of 70 million copies worldwide.
 It won a record-breaking eight awards at the 1984's Grammy Awards (where it won Album of the Year) and the 1984's American Music Awards.
 In 1987, Jackson released his seventh studio album, Bad.
 It debuted at number 1 on the Billboard Top Pop Albums chart in the United States.
 The album also reached number 1 in twenty-five other countries.
 Seven singles charted highly on the Billboard Hot 100, including a record-breaking five number 1 singles.
 With a certification of 11× Platinum by the RIAA and sales of over 35 million copies worldwide, Bad is one of the best-selling albums of all time.